 Rambam says you shouldn’t overlook your state attorney general’s website.
 Attorneys general, who must stand for election, frequently publicize their efforts on behalf of the public, and that includes actions they take against insurance companies.

-For example, recently New Mexico Attorney General Gary King issued a news release in which he opposed a request for a health insurance rate increase.
+For example, in 2012 New Mexico Attorney General Gary King issued a news release in which he opposed a request for a health insurance rate increase.

 “Anytime an AG office goes after an insurance carrier for any reason, they issue a news release,” he says.
 “See if [an insurer has] ever been spanked or [is] in the process of being spanked by your state AG.”